MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 When a client application makes extraordinarily demanding requests, the Common Data Service follows the common pattern for online services.
 We return an error indicating that too many requests have been made.

-- With the Web API we return a [429 Too Many Requests](https://developer.mozilla.org/docs/Web/HTTP/Status/429) error.
+- With the Web API, we return a [429 Too Many Requests](https://developer.mozilla.org/docs/Web/HTTP/Status/429) error.
-- With the Organization Service you will get an [OrganizationServiceFault](/dotnet/api/microsoft.xrm.sdk.organizationservicefault) error with one three specific error codes.
+- With the Organization Service, you will get an [OrganizationServiceFault](/dotnet/api/microsoft.xrm.sdk.organizationservicefault) error with one of three specific error codes.
 More information: [Service Protection API Limit Errors returned](#service-protection-api-limit-errors-returned)

 ## Impact on client applications